VisActor/VTable/docs/assets/demo/en/edit/edit-cell.md

 # edit cell

 This example shows the editability of the table.
-Double-click a cell to enter the edit state.
+Click a cell to enter the edit state.
 If you want to change the timing of entering the edit state, you can set:

 ```
 /** Edit triggering time: double click event | single click event | api to manually start editing.
 Default is double click 'doubleclick' */
 editCellTrigger?: 'doubleclick' | 'click' | 'api';
 ```

+The current example has four editors: input, date, list, and textArea.
+Different effects can be achieved by setting different editors.

 For detailed introduction, please click on the tutorial to learn!